The Majestic (film)

 The Majestic is a 2001 American romantic drama film directed and produced by Frank Darabont, written by Michael Sloane, and starring Jim Carrey in the leading role, Bob Balaban, Brent Briscoe, Jeffrey DeMunn, Amanda Detmer, Allen Garfield, Hal Holbrook, Laurie Holden, Martin Landau, Ron Rifkin, David Ogden Stiers, and James Whitmore.
 The film depicts a 1950s Hollywood screenwriter suspected of being a communist.
 After suffering amnesia as the result of a road accident, he is taken in by the residents of a small town, who mistake him for a local resident who went missing in action while serving in the military during World War II.

 Carrey's performance was a significant departure from his previous work, which until then had mostly been comedy films.
-The film premiered on December 11, 2001, and was released in the United States on December 21, 2001.
-It received mixed to unfavorable reviews from critics and grossed $37.3 million worldwide against a budget of $72 million, losing an estimated $35 million.
+The film premiered on December 11, 2001, and was released in the United States by Warner Bros.
+Pictures on December 21, 2001.
+It received generally negative reviews from critics and grossed $37.3 million worldwide against a budget of $72 million, losing an estimated $35 million.